-The import of soybeans in each period in Indonesia has increased, as an example from 2013 to 2018 with the total amount of imports in \$ fluctuating but with an upward trend.
-[1].
-The use of soybeans in Indonesia is primarily for tempeh, tofu, soy sauce, soy milk, and tauco.
+The import of soybeans in each period in Indonesia has increased, as an example from 2013 to 2018 with the total amount of imports in \$ fluctuating but with an upward trend [1].
+The use of soybeans in Indonesia is primarily for tempe, tofu, soy sauce, soy milk, and tauco.
 Tauco was originally produced in Cianjur, West Java [2].
 Tauco can be used as a seasoning or food flavoring with a distinctive taste and is relatively durable because of its relatively high salt content [3].
-Soybean as a raw material for Tauco has similar biological and chemical properties as well as functionally with sagabean (Adenanthera pavonina).
+Soybean as a raw material for Tauco has similar biological and chemical properties as well as functionally with Sagabean [Adenanthera pavonina].
 The economic feasibility of the tauco production process must use at least 60 kg of soybeans once a process [4].
-Thus, if sagabeans are to be used as a substitute for soybeans, a lot of sagabean production is needed.
-This is what is able to move the economy of the farming community to produce sagabean.
-Sagabean are not only used as raw material for tempeh but they can also be used for fresh cheese.
+Thus, if Sagabeans are to be used as a substitute for soybeans, a lot of Sagabean production is needed.
+This is what is able to move the economy of the farming community to produce Sagabean.
+Sagabean are not only used as raw material for tempe but they can also be used for fresh cheese.
 [5] In making tauco, mold and bacteria greatly affect the quality of tauco.
 Several types of yeast and lactic acid bacteria had been identified in the processing of soybean tauco.
-In the first and second weeks, two types of yeast, namely Sacharomyces and Phicia, dominated, until the third and fourth weeks only Sacharomces appeared, while the fifth week onwards, lactic acid bacteria, namely Streptococcus, dominated [6].
-A previous study reported that the dynamics of microbial growth in tempeh that were processed in different ways would provide different microbial profiles [7].
-In our study, the microbiological and chemical reviews of tauco saga were examined during the production process.
+In the first and second weeks, two types of yeast, namely Sacharomyces and Phicia, dominated, until the third and fourth weeks only Sacharomces appeared, while the fifth week onwards, lactic acid bacteria, namely Streptococcus. dominated [6].
+Previous study reported that the dynamics of microbial